Heritable effects of pre-conceptual radiation exposure

 If a chromosomal disorder is identified then this could be a consequence of a newly arising change in the germline or due to an inherited mutation passed from either their father or the mother.
 Accordingly, further investigations to ascertain the parental origin would take place.

 What can we learn from this study?

-Our study will also determine whether the amount of chromosome aberrations and DNA mutations in children is similar or different between test veteran and control veteran groups.
+This study will determine whether the amount of chromosome aberrations in children is similar or different between test veteran and control veteran groups.
 This will provide important new information on likelihood that any exposure in a test veteran parent could be associated with changes to the genome of their children.

 Changes to the genome may:

 - have no effect on the health of the individual